 The Pygimies in Uganda that operate Batwa Trail Experience in Mgahinga Gorilla National Park

-Experience Uganda Cultural Tourism in Mgahinga Gorilla National Park a place where the Batwa Trail takes place daily.
+Experience Uganda’s Cultural Tourism in Mgahinga Gorilla National Park a place where the Batwa expedition takes place daily.
 Mgahinga National park is formerly a home to the Batwa tribe also known as the pygimies, this unfortunate tribe was evicted from Mgahinga Gorilla Park to conserve mountain gorillas an endangered species and were given no compensation because they had no title to land.

 They were forced to abandon their low-impact, nomadic lifestyle.
 Now landless, they work when they can for local farmers, and the only time they are permitted to re-enter their cherished forest is as tour guides on Batwa Trail in Mgahinga where they invite visitors to discover the magic of their old home.